Chapter 12 : Snapes and Shadows

 Reaching the fourth floor landing, they saw students from other houses walking slowly, also searching for their new classroom.
 Harry walked in behind Ron and found that the room was a perfect duplicate of their Charms classroom with the exception of the teaching materials and wall hangings.
 The shelves running around the room were filled with items from the Muggle world and Harry laughed at a shelf covered in electric plugs and light bulbs that reminded him of Mr. Weasley.
 Harry looked up toward the poster Ron was reading, depicting an old stationary car over the words: Department of Motor Vehicles.
 Come Get Your Driver’s Licence.
 He laughed when he saw Ron’s guilty expression, telling Harry that he was thinking about illegally driving the Ford Anglia in their second year.

 Approximately half of the students were busy looking about the room wide-eyed while the other half were sat there neither bothered nor interested in what the course called Muggle Artifacts.
-Clearly many of the students were muggleborn or at least half-blood, and had the opportunity to see many of these everyday items before.
+Clearly many of the students were Muggleborn or at least half-blood, and had had the opportunity to see many of these everyday items before.

 Seamus was halfway through explaining to Ron the purpose of a typewriter when a short, plump, bespectacled man walked in, carrying a tattered old briefcase similar to Lupin’s and a thick brown volume that Harry knew to be the class’ reference.
 He set the book down onto an old, but freshly varnished desk, before adjusting his braces and looking up at the class with a smile.